AP Explains: Mexico president raises hopes, ruffles feathers

 HAS HE LIVED UP TO HIS AUSTERITY PLEDGE?

-He cut his own salary, refused to live in the sprawling presidential compound, and takes commercial, tourist-class flights.
+He cut his own salary, refused to live in the sprawling presidential compound and takes commercial, tourist-class flights.
 He has cut perks for government employees and set up auctions of luxury goods seized from drug traffickers and tax cheats, giving the proceeds to Mexico’s poorest towns.
-The downsides of his austerity are budget cuts that run so deep hospitals for a time were running short of medicine and staff.
+The downsides of his austerity are budget cuts that run so deep that hospitals for a time were running short of medicine and staff.
 The head of the environment department publicly complained that his agency’s 2020 budget was less than half of what it was in 2015.
 There were also steep cuts for the judiciary, the federal electoral agency and the federal freedom of information agency.

 HAS HE BEEN CLOSE TO THE PEOPLE?

 Almost too close.
-He travels by highway whenever possible; he put the presidential jet up for sale and likes to stop and shake hands with people on the highway.
+He travels by highway whenever possible, he put the presidential jet up for sale and likes to stop and shake hands with people on the highway.
 But he has sometimes been out of contact with the rest of the government because of spotty cellphone coverage in rural Mexico.
 He has since had a satellite phone system installed in one of his tour vehicles, but at key moments, like a massive drug cartel gunfight in Culiacan in October, he has appeared out of touch because he was on tour.

-He constant tours the country: he has visited over 80 rural hospitals in farming hamlets across the nation, along with 19 indigenous communities and dozens of towns and cities.
+He constant tours the country: He has visited over 80 rural hospitals in farming hamlets across the nation, along with 19 indigenous communities and dozens of towns and cities.
 This contrasts to his number trips abroad: exactly zero since he took office.

 HAS HE MAINTAINED GOOD RELATIONS WITH THE US?

-Yes, though that has meant cracking down on Central American migrants travelling through Mexico, to please President Donald Trump.
+Yes, though that has meant cracking down on Central American migrants travelling through Mexico to please President Donald Trump.
 Trump had threatened to slap tariffs on Mexican goods unless he did so.
 Right now, López Obrador would dearly like the U.S. Congress to ratify the U.S.-Mexico-Canada trade deal, but that is being held up by Democratic concerns about Mexico’s still-lax labor standards.
 His policy change on Central American migrants has shocked some people.
 He once welcomed them into Mexico, and now tries to keep them out, albeit under U.S. pressure.

 HAS HE BROUGHT MEXICO TOGETHER?